zsparal/api-documentation/source/onboarding/getting-started.rst

   .. note::  A query string containing an auth code will be added to the redirect URL, for example: ``https://www.yourapp.com/payments/settings?code=bvS9VpCVbvBrQVfSdG9F3aNtWszdQnzz``

-You can now generate the oAuth access tokens for this customer using the :doc:`Generate tokens endpoint </reference/oauth2/tokens>` and store them.
+You can now generate the OAuth access tokens for this customer using the :doc:`Generate tokens endpoint </reference/oauth2/tokens>` and store them.
 You will use this token for all the requests regarding that customer.

 Step 4: Customer starts onboarding
 -------------------------------------------